 An intermediate course in terminology, concepts and applications of data communications technology including network topologies, network devices, standards and protocol analysis.
 The course will emphasize network LAN and WAN concepts with data network components: wireless concepts, data security and threat analysis, access control, security models, TCP/IP, OSI model, data communications hardware, software, facilities, and media.
-Prerequisite(s): ITFN 1501(C).
+Prerequisite(s): ITFN 1502 and ITFN 1502L with a grade of C or higher, or ITFN 1501 with a grade of C or higher.

-- ITFN 2512L Intermediate Networking and Security Lab (1-0-1) Laboratory accompanying ITFN 1512 - ITFN 2601 Foundations of Operating Systems (3-0-3)
+ITFN 2512L - Intermediate Networking and Security Lab (1-0-1) Laboratory accompanying ITFN 1512